edamtoft/cornelius.legal.site/_practice/general.markdown

 order: 2
 ---

-When you are sued, when you need to go to court, when you need to write a  will, when you need  a contract, when your employer doesn't pay you the wages you are due , ( no matter what your immigration status is), you need a lawyer.
+When you are sued, when you need to go to court, when you need to write a will, when you need a contract, when your employer doesn't pay you the wages you are due, (no matter what your immigration status is), you need a lawyer.
 Call and make an appointment and get the advice of a lawyer.